adachi -at- infront.kyoto-u.ac.jp

 kameo -at- infront.kyoto-u.ac.jp

-Our research group aims to clarify the mechanisms by which cells sense mechanical stimuli and regulate their activities in tissue adaptation, regeneration and stem cell differentiation in morphogenesis.
-To better understand the mechano-regulation of these dynamical processes through the complex hierarchical structure-function relationships, bridging spatial and temporal scales from microscopic molecular/cellular activities to macroscopic tissue behaviors is very important.
-Based on multiscale biomechanics, our group is involved in the integrated biomechanics and mechanobiology researches of modeling and simulation combined with experiments, focusing on mechano-biochemical couplings in the system dynamics.
+Our group aims to clarify the mechanisms by which cells sense mechanical stimuli and regulate their activities in stem cell differentiation, tissue/organ morphogenesis, and functional adaptation.
+To better understand how these dynamical processes are mechano-regulated through complex hierarchical structure-function relationships, we are bridging spatial and temporal scales ranging from microscopic (molecular and cellular level) phenomena to macroscopic (tissue level) behaviors.
+Based on multiscale biomechanics integrating biomechanics and mechanobiology researches, we combine modeling and simulation with experiments to elucidate mechano-biochemical couplings in living system dynamics.

-- Biomechanics and mechanobiology studies on stem cell differentiation, morphogenesis, and remodeling in tissue development and regeneration.
+- Biomechanics and mechanobiology studies of stem cell differentiation, morphogenesis, and remodeling in tissue development and growth.

-- Understanding mechanisms of tissue differentiation and regeneration emerged from multicellular dynamics.
+- Understanding the mechanisms of tissue development and growth emerging from multicellular dynamics.

-- Identifying mechanisms of tissue functional adaptation by remodeling to mechanical environment.
+- Clarifying the mechanisms of tissue functional adaptation in a mechanical environment by remodeling.

 - Elucidation of mechano-biochemical coupling mechanisms in mechanosensory cells.

 - Engineering nano/micro artificial systems integrating biomolecular and cellular systems for biomedical applications.